Find Affordable College Courses

 50% Women

 The 15th most popular school in the country for astronomy majors who are seeking their master's degree is University of Hawaii at Manoa.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
-The astronomy program at University of Hawaii at Manoa awarded 4 master's degrees during the 2020-2021 school year.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+During the most recent year for which we have data, 4 people received their master's degree in astronomy from UH Manoa.
+About 50% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #18